-- Equal focus on the development of both weak and strong sides in both hurling and football during all sessions. - Provide Simple Tips - Reenforce link between practice and improvement - Set FUN activities.
-A - All sessions to include 10 minutes of warm up, core exercise and fundamental movement skills & stretching. - Avoid Queues.
-Every player should have a ball or at the very least ball between two. - Certain parts of sessions to include breakup of group into different abilities.
-To focus on level of ability specific skills.
-I.e., Advanced skills for better players, fundamental skills for weaker kids. - All sessions to include a match at the end.

-- Commit to assess skills at start and end of season.
+- Training sessions should have sufficient intensity. - Equal focus on the development of both weak and strong sides in both hurling and football during all sessions. - Art of defense as well as attack should be coached - Provide Simple Tips - Reinforce link between practice and improvement - Set FUN activities. - All sessions to include at least 10 minutes of warm up, core exercise and fundamental movement skills & stretching. - Avoid Queues.
+Every player should have a ball or at the very least ball between two. - Avoid grouping players by skill level. - All sessions to include a match at the end. - Coach movement off the ball - Commit to assess skills at start and end of season.
 This allows managers/coaches to show players how much they have progressed throughput the year. - Commit to minimum 20 sessions in both hurling and football annually.